})

 3. Integrating security protocols into the overall project management framework

-The lesson is clear: prioritising these best practises not only mitigates risks but also cultivates a safer working environment.
-As the construction industry evolves, the importance of hiring qualified security professionals and implementing effective security measures will only grow.
+The lesson is clear: prioritising these best practices not only mitigates risks but also cultivates a safer working environment.
+As the construction industry evolves in 2026 and beyond, the importance of hiring qualified security professionals and implementing effective security measures will only grow.
 Investing in these areas today safeguards not just the physical assets of a project but also its long-term success and sustainability.

 Frequently Asked Questions